adityapathakk/simpleGames/Tic Tac Toe/README.md

 ## Notes
 Yes, there's a little bit of a <i>Command Line Interface</i> aesthetic to it, so you can call it basic ¯\\_(ツ)_/¯

-I may add some more functionality (or who knows, more games!?) to this repo later on.
+I may add some more functionality -
-1. Would really like to play with the art of waiting and make the game play out more dramatically, instead of it delivering results as soon as you press Enter.
+1. Would really like to play with the art of waiting and make the game play out more dramatically, instead of delivering results as soon as you press Enter.
 2. Imagine I revamp this using Tkinter and make a full-fledged GUI for this (<b>HAHA THAT'D BE SICK</b>).